How to fix a dishwasher that's not draining

 If your dishwasher isn’t draining, there are a few quick and easy checks you can make before calling in a professional or buying a new machine.
-Our video above gives you step-by-step advice on how to try to fix the issue yourself.
+Watch our video or read on below for step-by-step advice to try to fix it yourself.

 Step by step: how to fix a dishwasher that won't drain

 Turn off your dishwasher before starting work

 Before you do any work on your dishwasher, make sure that it's switched off at the mains.

 Blocked filters are a common cause of dishwashers not draining, but they're easy to check and fix.

 You'll find the filters in the bottom of the dishwasher; they come in three parts and are very easy to pull or twist out.
 Remove, clean and replace the filters.
 If you use your dishwasher regularly, it’s a good idea to clean the filters every week or so.
 You can do this by running them under the tap.

 If cleaning the filters doesn’t fix the problem, check that the waste hose at the back of the dishwasher isn’t squashed or kinked – if it is, this could stop the waste water from draining away.